rsnemmen/Git-for-busy-people/README.md

 git push
 ```

+*Nothing is uploaded to the project until you both commit and push*.

 ## Downloading updates on the project

 After a while, your collaborators probably did some work and changed things.
 To update the state of the project, you can type